ainsleymcgrath/blog/content/posts/dependency_injection_without_being_weird_about_it.md

 def get_baker_id(email: str, password: str) -> int: ...
 ```

-This is the function of signature you're forced to annotate and think *Ugh why have we taken on this chore of adding types to our fun dynamic language?* The typing doesn't feel worth the exercise.
+This is the function of signature you're forced to annotate and think

+> _Ugh why have we taken on this chore of adding types to our fun dynamic language?_

+The typing doesn't feel worth the exercise.

 Turns out typing functions like this feels bad because functions like this are bad.

 **The issue is that this function and code similar to it is a signature of exclusively primitives.** A second, subtler issue is that `db` is completely absent.

-### Primitives do not extend
+### Primitives do not extend :monkey:

 Answer these questions and quickly understand why `get_baker_id` will extend poorly if it's the primary mechanism for getting the business entity of "Baker."

 1. What if you want to support other ways for bakers to identify themselves, such as with a phone number or OTP?
 2. How do you feel about altering the implementation of `db`?
 (Which, is not even clearly a part of this function.)
-3. Over time, you realize you *always* need a baker's avatar along with their ID.
+3. Over time, you realize you _always_ need a baker's avatar along with their ID.
 How should that be implemented?
 4. We need another remote resource (in addition to `db`)––let's say a `cache`.
 Where do we get that?

-The answer to all of these is *Spaghetti*.
+The answer to all of these is :spaghetti:.

-And the reason is that we are dealing with our *business domain* by handing around  *a trio of primitives.* In an object oriented language?
+And the reason is that we are dealing with our _business domain_ by handing around _a trio of primitives._ In an object oriented language?
 With an increasingly-capable type system?
 WHY?!?

-## Advantageous Python Function Signatures
+## Advantageous Python Function Signatures :moneybag:

 A dependency-injection-ish version would look like this